15 January 2021 / #traveladvice

 One of the most difficult process in becoming a digital nomad is leaving your comfortable life.

 So I'm here to share how I was able to quit my corporate job and give you tips based on my experience.
+Most tips apply to any nationality but there are extra tips such as getting powerful tourist visa for those with weak passports.

 1) Decide if you really want this digital nomad lifestyle